DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

 ## Accessing Your Machine

-We will provide you with a machine IP address which is your Ubuntu VM for the duration of tonight's DevOps Playground.
+We will provide you with a machine IP address which is your Ubuntu Virtual Machine (VM) for the duration of tonight's DevOps Playground.

 1. To access your machine first open a Terminal/Command window and enter the following command:
     `ssh @devops{yourIp}`